 If you have a dog with behavioral issues then addressing gut health is important.
 Following the suggestions above is only one step on the path to success … but it’s a big (and important) one.

-We must take a holistic approach to this issue, one that tackles genetics, breed, upbringing, diet, environment, health, exercise, training and behavior modification.
+We must take a holistic approach to this issue … one that tackles:

-When addressing the emotional state of a dog (one which affects behavior), it’s important to consider all these factors as they influence the dog’s wellbeing – its mind, its body and its soul.
+It’s important to consider all these factors as they influence the dog’s wellbeing … mind, body and soul.